Myth Busters: Learning Disabilities Edition

 Fact: No more than anyone else.
 Although people with learning disabilities especially children may have a lower frustration level and give up easily when encountering difficulties.
 Sometimes even the simplest task can seem impossible and failure inevitable.

-Myth: Accommodations made by schools for students with disabilities give them an unfair advantage and are often obtained to by people who do not really need them.
+Myth: Accommodations made by schools for students with disabilities give them an unfair advantage and are often obtained by people who do not really need them.

 Fact: In the past there been some well documented cases of abuse of accommodations by schools or coaches who want to make school easier for athletes it really is an uncommon occurrence.
 In fact, many who really need accommodations do not get any.
 The purpose of accommodations and Individual learning plans is to level the playing field for those with learning disabilities.